Skip to content

 The other five St Andrews Links courses (New, Jubilee, Eden, Strathtyrum, Balgove) remain open during the championship and can be booked in advance without a ballot.
 The New Course and Jubilee Course are the ones to play.
 See below for the full alternatives picture.

-For everything about the ballot on normal weeks — odds, strategies, the singles queue, the standby line — read our Old Course ballot odds guide and ballot tips.
+For everything about the ballot on normal weeks — odds, strategies, the singles queue, the standby line — read our complete Old Course ballot guide with month-by-month success rate tables and an interactive probability calculator.

 Getting there